Aaron98990/ways-of-the-game/goalkeeper.md

 ## Boxing out the goalkeeper

 On corner kicks, players stand in front of the goalkeeper to limit their movement and sight.
 This is allowed if no other offense is being committed.
-Referees should warn player doing this that they commit an offense if they move into the path of the goalkeeper.
+Referees should warn player doing this that they commit an offense if they move into the path of the goalkeeper or hold them.

 > Impeding the progress of an opponent means moving into the opponent’s path to obstruct, block, slow down or force a change of direction when the ball is not within playing distance of either player.
 >